apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/openfile.md

 This means that it is not a requirement for the stores to actually read the the fadvise or file length values and use them when opening files.

-They MUST be viewed as hints.
+Unless otherwise stated, they SHOULD be viewed as hints.

+#### `fs.option.openfile.buffer.size`

+Buffer size in bytes.

+This overrides the default value set in the configuration with the option `io.file.buffer.size`.

+It is supported by all filesystems which allow for stream-specific buffer sizes to be set via `open(path, buffersize)`.

 #### `fs.option.openfile.fadvise`